Canadian comics: 1990s

 In 1990, Montreal-based publisher Drawn & Quarterly began with an anthology title also named Drawn & Quarterly.
 It quickly picked up a number of other titles, such as Julie Doucet's semi-autobiographical, bilingual Dirty Plotte, which, like Yummy Fur, had started out as a minicomic; Seth's Palookaville; illegal resident from the US Joe Matt's Peepshow; and Yummy Fur, which made the jump with its twenty-fifth issue.
 At the time, an autobiographical comics trend took place.
 Brown, Seth and Matt in particular were thought of as a Toronto comics rat pack, depicting one another in their comics and doing signings and interviews together.

 Drawn & Quarterly was at the forefront of the maturation comic books saw in the 1990s, publishing and promoting the works of adult-oriented Canadian and international artists.
 The publisher avoided genres like superheroes, which publisher Chris Oliveros saw as stifling comics' growth.
 These comics had artistic aspirations, and graphic novels became increasingly prominent, with Brown's autobiographical The Playboy and I Never Liked You, and Seth's faux-autobiographical It's a Good Life, If You Don't Weaken garnering considerable attention.

 Todd McFarlane from Calgary had been making waves since the late 1980s illustrating comics for DC and Marvel Comics, becoming a fan favourite writer/artist for Spider-Man.
 He eventually left to co-found the creator-owned comics publishing collective Image Comics, where he debuted the enormously successful Spawn.
 Spawn holds the record for most copies sold of an independent comic, and was the most financially successful comics franchise of the decade.

+A number of early webcomics were created by Canadian authors, such as Space Moose by Adam Thrasher, Bob the Angry Flower by Stephen Notley, User Friendly by J.D.
+Frazer, and The Joy of Tech by Liza Schmalcel and Bruce Evans.